-- 2. In the AM console, go to Realms > Realm Name > Services and select the User Self-Service service. - 3.
-Select the General Configuration tab. - 4.
-In the Google reCAPTCHA Site Key field, enter the site key that you obtained from the Google reCAPTCHA site. - 5.
-In the Google reCAPTCHA Secret Key field, enter the secret key that you obtained from the Google reCAPTCHA site. - 6.
-In the Google reCAPTCHA Verification URL field, leave the URL by default.
+- 2. Log in to the AM console as an administrator. - 3.
+Navigate to Realms > Realm Name > Services and select the User Self-Service service. - 4.
+Select the General Configuration tab. - 5.
+In the Google reCAPTCHA Site Key field, enter the site key that you obtained from the Google reCAPTCHA site.

-- 7. Save your changes. - 8.
+- 6. In the Google reCAPTCHA Secret Key field, enter the secret key that you obtained from the Google reCAPTCHA site. - 7.
+In the Google reCAPTCHA Verification URL field, leave the URL by default. - 8.
+Save your changes. - 9.
 Enable Google reCAPTCHA for the user self-service features.
 For more information see: - "To Configure User Self-Registration by AM" - "Configuring the Forgotten Password Reset Feature" - "Configuring the Forgotten Username Feature"